brandonrobertz/BitcoinTradingAlgorithmToolkit/README.md

 Throw me a (fraction of a bit)coin if you find this handy.
 1GqES1gCLdHd2gE2P6L1gqyYjf87bjn8mA

-## Details
+## What is this?

 Can machine learning be used to trade Bitcoin profitably?
 Can ML algorithms predict the prices based on technical indicators?
 This was an experiment in seeing how well a neural network or fuzzy logic could learn the "rules" of the various Bitcoin markets' price movements.
 (If they exist at all.)
 To do that I needed a framework for logging and then replaying price movements and a way to show them to the algorithms.
 I dug up some of the most common and more obscure indicators referenced in some classic NN-trading literature from old books, mathematical formulas, and other languages' implementations.

 Careful using this code.
 Especially if you're betting actual money.
 (Insane!)
-I this code a lot, but it could easily still have bugs.
-(Especially when it comes to oddities with numpy's NaN and few of the indicators accounted for division by zero.)
+I tested this code a lot, but it could easily still have a good amount of bugs.
+(Especially when it comes to oddities with numpy's NaN and the fact that barely any of the indicators accounted for division by zero.)

 Remember that trading is gambling and that technical indicators are just a way to fool us into thinking we can see the future.